18 Mar Effective Presentation Tip: Structure your communication so it sticks in your audience’s mind

 Training programs.
 Each module of a training program should answer all four questions of the model.

 Coaching.
 To explain procedures and processes to staff.
 Job interviews.
 To ask and answer questions.
 In fact, as a quick aside, many of my past training participants email me to let me know of their promotions.
 They explain that, thanks to the four questions, they can now answer interview questions beautifully!

 Emails.
 Your Why? goes in the subject line, and the What?, How? and What if? or What else? can be as brief or as detailed as you think necessary in the body of your email

 Proposals and board papers.
 Consider writing the executive summary so it addresses the four questions.
 You can also write the body of your paper using the four questions.

 Informal, team meeting–style presentations.
 These are the informal huddles that can occur in the workplace without warning or preparation.
 Why not use these four questions so that you are always able to speak up and influence people – even in informal conversations?

 Personal communication.
 To communicate more clearly with your friends, children or partner.
 You really can use the four questions from the 4Mat System in so many situations.
 And, by the way, I firmly believe that the more you address the four questions in your personal communication at home, the easier you will find using them when necessary at work.
 I really love this audience-focused model and I recommend you use it when communicating in business.
-We hired custom home builder melbourne western suburbs to get our house in order before going to office.

 1. Think of a communication or presentation you have coming up in the next few weeks.